 In March 2013, Canada and Irving Shipbuilding signed a definition contract worth $288m for the completion of the design phase of the vessels.
-The tasks performed under the definition contract were project management, three-phase engineering design, project implementation proposal document, test production module, and long-lead items procurement.
+The tasks performed under the definition contract were project management, three-phase engineering design, project implementation proposal document, test production module and long-lead items procurement.

-The Canadian Government and Irving Shipbuilding signed a $2.3bn contract for the construction of six AOPS as part of the National Shipbuilding Procurement Strategy (NSPS), in January 2015.
+The Canadian Government and Irving Shipbuilding signed a $2.3bn contract for the construction of six AOPS, as part of the National Shipbuilding Procurement Strategy (NSPS), in January 2015.

 The ships will be built by the prime contractor Irving Shipbuilding at its Halifax Shipyard in Nova Scotia.

-The vessels can carry 8.5m-long multi-purpose rescue boats with a maximum speed of more than 35kt for rescue, personnel transfer and boarding missions.
+The vessels can carry 8.5m-long multi-purpose rescue boats with a maximum speed of more than 35k for rescue, personnel transfer and boarding missions.
 They can also deploy a 12m RCMP/JTF2/Navy mission-fit boarding/assault boat.
 The vehicle bay houses pick-up trucks, all-terrain vehicles (ATVs) and snowmobiles.

 The AOPS can be integrated with payloads such as underwater survey equipment and shipping containers.
 A 20t crane with self-loading and unloading capability will also be fitted on the ship.

 The ship will be equipped with modern surface search radars and state-of-the-art sensors.
-Its command, control and communication capability will facilitate transmission of real-time information between the AOPS and the Canadian Armed Forces Maritime Security Operations Centres.
+Its command, control and communication capability will facilitate the transmission of real-time information between the AOPS and Canadian Armed Forces Maritime Security Operations Centres.

 The power plant of the Harry DeWolf-Class patrol vessels will consist of two 4,500kW main propulsion motors and four 3,600kW generators.
-A bow thruster will be installed in the bottom of the vessel enables berthing or manoeuvring without using tugs.
+A bow thruster will be installed in the bottom of the vessel to enable berthing or manoeuvring without using tugs.
 The retractable active fin stabilisers will reduce the roll motion of the ship.

 The Amazonas Class Offshore Patrol Vessels (OPVs) were introduced into the Brazilian Navy under the PROSUPER programme.

-BAE Systems was awarded a contract by Irving Shipbuilding to deliver six modified 25mm MK 38 machine guns, spare parts and support services for the AOPS in August 2015.
+BAE Systems was awarded a contract by Irving Shipbuilding to deliver six modified 25mm MK38 machine guns, spare parts and support services for the AOPS in August 2015.